Having dealt with businesses and contractors for over 20 years, we are asked some questions more than others - here are a few;

 - A client that wants to change Professional Adviser

-In the event of any criticism by your client, or if you become aware of circumstances which could give rise to a claim against you, it is essential that you notify us immediately, even if you believe that your actions have been beyond reproach and that a claim could never succeed.
+In the event of any criticism by your client, or if you become aware of circumstances which could give rise to a claim against you, you must notify us immediately.
+You will need to contact us even if you believe that your actions have been beyond reproach and that a claim could never succeed.

-Professional Indemnity claims tend to be complex, and the claimant usually determines the length that these claims take to process.
-For example, you might find that once a claimant has made a claim, they may then stay silent for up to 6 years before continuing to pursue the matter.
+Professional Indemnity claims tend to be complicated, and the claimant usually determines the time that these claims take to process.
+For example, you might find that once a claimant has made a claim, they may then stay silent for up to six years before pursuing the matter.

-Professional Indemnity insurance, Directors and Officers insurance and Medical Malpractice insurance are nearly unique in operating on a “claims made” basis.
+Professional Indemnity Insurance, Directors and Officers insurance and Medical Malpractice insurance are nearly unique in operating on a "Claims Made" basis.
 This provides cover for claims made (and reported to the insurer) during the current live policy period of insurance only.
-You cannot make a claim against a Professional Indemnity policy which has expired.
-If the policy stops, so does the cover.
+You cannot claim a Professional Indemnity policy which has expired.
+If the insurance policy ceases, so does the cover.

-In contrast, other liability covers such as Employers Liability Insurance provide indemnity for ‘losses occurring’ during the policy period; so, you are able submit a claim against an expired policy.
+In contrast, other liability covers such as Employers Liability Insurance provides indemnity for "losses occurring" during the policy period; so, you can submit a claim against an expired policy.

 - Retroactive cover on your Professional Indemnity insurance policy